-The purpose of the Amended and Restated Midland States Bancorp, Inc. Employee Stock Purchase Plan (the "Plan") is to provide eligible employees of Midland States Bancorp, Inc. (the "Company") and its Subsidiaries (defined below) with an opportunity to purchase shares of the Company's common stock, par value \$0.01 per share ("Common Stock"), through after-tax payroll deductions at a discount from the then Fair Market Value of the Common Stock.
+The purpose of the Amended and Restated Midland States Bancorp, Inc. (the "Company") and its Subsidiaries (defined below) with an opportunity to purchase shares of the Company's common stock, par value \$0.01 per share ("Common Stock"), through after-tax payroll deductions at a discount from the then Fair Market Value of the Common Stock.
 It is believed that employee participation in ownership of the Company on this basis will be to the mutual benefit of both the employees and the Company.
 It is intended that the Plan constitute a broadly based employee stock purchase plan, but the Plan is not intended to constitute an "employee stock purchase plan" within the meaning of Section 423 of the Internal Revenue Code of 1986, as amended (the "Code").
 The Plan shall be effective May 3, 2019, the date of the approval of the Plan by the Company's shareholders at the Company's 2019 annual shareholder meeting (the "Effective Date").